ChillHackLab/DarkFTP/README.md

-Below is the `README.md` for the `DarkFTP` tool in Markdown format, ready for you to copy and paste into your GitHub repository's `README.md` file.
-It adheres to your requirements: no logo, no references to `ffk8ixrwh.json` or example IP lists, no "Replace yourusername" instruction, no Contributing section, and no MIT License.
-The short description is kept at ~298 characters, and it’s tailored for penetration testers and ethical hackers, incorporating the Dealsbe context for developers.
-The README includes description, features, installation, usage, configuration, ethical use disclaimer, and contact information, formatted for GitHub rendering.

 # DarkFTP: FTP Vulnerability Scanner for Ethical Hacking

 **DarkFTP** is a Python-based tool for penetration testers and ethical hackers to rapidly identify vulnerable FTP servers.
 It automates scanning for anonymous login, root/Administrator access, privilege escalation, FTP Bounce attacks, and recursive directory traversal, scoring high-value targets to prioritize fixes.
 Built for bulk IP analysis, DarkFTP empowers the ethical hacking community to secure systems before attackers exploit them.